Election outcome gives jubilant Merkel a wardrobe headache

 "I decided for something very neutral," she chuckled, raising a cheer and applause from reporters.

-The Social Democrats (SPD), with whom she seems most likely to share power, have red as their color while green represents the eco-friendly Greens who may offer Merkel another coalition option.
-Her own conservatives' color is black.
+The Social Democrats (SPD), with whom she seems most likely to share power, have red as their colour while green represents the eco-friendly Greens who may offer Merkel another coalition option.
+Her own conservatives' colour is black.

 (Reporting by Madeline Chambers, editing by Gareth Jones)